-- Type: String - Description: Control the output level of information in OUT.\${suffix}/running\\${calculation}. log. - ie: electronic iteration level, which prints useful information for electronic iterations; - i: geometry relaxation level, which prints some information for geometry relaxations additionally; - m: molecular dynamics level, which does not print some information for simplicity. - Default: ie out\alllog out\mat\hs
+- Type: String - Description: Control the output level of information in OUT.\${suffix}/running\\${calculation}. log. - ie: electronic iteration level, which prints useful information for electronic iterations; - i: geometry relaxation level, which prints some information for geometry relaxations additionally; - m: molecular dynamics level, which does not print some information for simplicity. - Default: ie out\alllog out\mat\hs out\mat\r

-- · Type: Boolean - Description: Whether to print information into individual logs from all ranks in an MPI run. - True: Information from each rank will be written into individual files named OUT.\${suffix}/running\\${calculation}\\${rank+1}.log. - False: Information will only be written from rank 0 into a file named OUT.\${suffix}/running\\${calculation}.log. - Default: False
+- Type: Boolean - Description: Whether to print information into individual logs from all ranks in an MPI run. - True: Information from each rank will be written into individual files named OUT.\${suffix}/ running\\${calculation}\\${rank+1}.log. - False: Information will only be written from rank 0 into a file named OUT.\${suffix}/ running\\${calculation}.log. - Default: False out\mat\hs2

-- Type: Boolean Integer(optional) - · Availability: Numerical atomic orbital basis - Description: Whether to print the upper triangular part of the Hamiltonian matrices (in Ry) and overlap matrices for each k point into files in the directory OUT.\${suffix}.
-The second number controls precision.
-For more information, please refer to hs matrix.md.
-Also controlled by out interval and out app flag. - Default: False 8 out mat r out mat hs2 out\mat\t
+- Type: Boolean - Availability: Numerical atomic orbital basis - Description: Whether to print the upper triangular part of the Hamiltonian matrices (in Ry) and overlap matrices for each k point into files in the directory OUT.\${suffix}.
+For more information, please refer to hs\matrix.md.
+Also controled by out\interval and out\app\flag. - Default: False out\mat\t

-- · Type: Boolean - Availability: Numerical atomic orbital basis (not gamma-only algorithm) - Description: Whether to print the matrix representation of the position matrix (in Bohr) into a file named data-rR-tr in the directory OUT.\${suffix}.
+- Type: Boolean - Availability: Numerical atomic orbital basis (not gamma-only algorithm) - Description: Whether to print the matrix representation of the position matrix (in Bohr) into a file named data-rR-tr in the directory OUT.\${suffix}.
 For more information, please refer to position\matrix.md. - Default: False

-- Type: Boolean - Availability: Numerical atomic orbital basis (not gamma-only algorithm) - Description: Whether to print files containing the Hamiltonian matrix H(R) (in Ry) and overlap matrix S(R) into files in the directory OUT. $\{suffix\}$ .
-For more information, please refer to $s_matrix.md$ . - Default: False
+- Type: Boolean - Availability: Numerical atomic orbital basis (not gamma-only algorithm) - Description: Whether to print files containing the Hamiltonian matrix H(R) (in Ry) and overlap matrix S(R) into files in the directory OUT.\${suffix}.
+For more information, please refer to hs\matrix.md. - Default: False

 - Type: Boolean - Availability: Numerical atomic orbital basis (not gamma-only algorithm) - Description: For LCAO calculations, if out\mat\t is set to 1, ABACUS will generate files containing the kinetic energy matrix T(R) (in Ry).
-The format will be the same as the Hamiltonian matrix H(R) and overlap matrix S(R) as mentioned in $out_mat_hs2$ .
-The name of the files will be data-TR-sparse\SPINO.csr and so on.
-Also controlled by $out_interval$ and $out_app_flag$ . - Default: False out mat dh
+The format will be the same as the Hamiltonian matrix H(R) and overlap matrix S(R) as mentioned in out\mat\hs2.
+The name of the files will be data-TR-sparse\SPIN0.csr and so on.
+Also controled by out\interval and out\app\flag. - Default: False out\mat\dh

 - Type: Boolean - Availability: Numerical atomic orbital basis (not gamma-only algorithm) - Description: Whether to print files containing the derivatives of the Hamiltonian matrix (in Ry/Bohr).
-The format will be the same as the Hamiltonian matrix H(R) and overlap matrix S(R) as mentioned in $out\mat\hs2$ .
+The format will be the same as the Hamiltonian matrix H(R) and overlap matrix S(R) as mentioned in out\mat\hs2.
 The name of the files will be data-dHRx-sparse\SPIN0.csr and so on.
-Also controlled by $out\interval$ and $out\app\flag$ .
+Also controlled by out\interval and out\app\flag.